rtrlib/handbook/source/usage.rst

     cmake -D CMAKE_BUILD_TYPE=Debug ../

-If `Doxygen` is available, you can build the documentation, by running:
+For developers we provide a pre-build Doxygen API reference docu_ online for the latest release of the RTRlib.
+Alternatively, and if `Doxygen` is available, you can build the documentation as follows:

 .. code-block:: Bash

     make doc

-Alternatively, we provide a pre-build Doxygen docu_ online for the latest release of the RTRlib.
 Further, you can also run the build-in tests provided by the RTRlib package via `make`: